kklmn/ParSeq-XAS/README.md

 Either install ParSeq and this pipeline application by their installers or put their folders `parseq` and `parseq_XAS` near by (i.e. in the same folder) and run `python XAS_start.py --help` to see the accepted options.
+Run the pipeline as `python XAS_start.py`.
 Load a ready project from `saved` folder from the GUI or from the starting command line.